Lucifer11122/Obsidian/Alias Dev/WSL Video Script.md

 ***Intro***
 Hello Everyone, Welcome to Alias Dev
-If you are thinking that you want to use Linux and windows on the same computer like me and you google it the top answers are always the same, they either recommend dual-booting or using traditional virtual machines like vmware or virtual-box, but lets be real, both are kind of a hassle they are time consuming takes too much effort and not beginner friendly.
+If you are thinking that you want to use Linux and windows on the same computer like me and you google it the top answers are always the same, they either recommend dual-booting or using traditional virtual machines like vmware or virtual-box, but lets be real, both are kind of a hassle they are time consuming, resource heavy, takes too much effort and can easily scare off beginners.
 But what if i tell you you also have a third option.
 That's what we are going to discuss in today's video about Windows Subsystem for Linux.
-Now Windows Subsystem for Linux or WSL is a feature of Windows that allows us to run a real Linux kernel inside windows using the windows kernel and a light weight vm called hyper-v and the best part is it is very resource friendly, takes one command to setup and less than 5 minutes to setup totally and no need to reboot to a different operating system as it is running in the windows terminal.
+Now Windows Subsystem for Linux or WSL is a feature of Windows that allows us to run a real Linux kernel inside windows using the windows kernel and a  light weight vm called hyper-v and the best part is it is very resource friendly, takes one command to setup and less than 5 minutes to setup totally and there is no need to reboot to a different operating system as it is running in the windows terminal.
 We can access Linux and windows files interchangeably, boot into Linux within seconds, run all sorts of GUI applications and code with the windows native vs code all within the comfort of the windows desktop.
 In this video i will walk you through how to install ubuntu a very popular Linux distro on WSL, set it up for development purposes, and then show you how you can run a full ubuntu desktop environment on windows.
 So lets jump in.
 ***WSL Setup***
-Before we can go to out terminal and install ubuntu we will first have to make sure that WSL is enabled in windows To enable WSL in windows
+Before we can go to out terminal and install ubuntu we will first have to make sure about two things
+1. You are running windows 10 version 2004 (Build 19041) or newer or windows 11.
+This is because the version of WSL we will use WSL2, it is not supported on earlier versions.
+You can check this quickly by hitting win+r typing winver and hitting enter.
+Here as you can see my windows version is 24h2 which is the latest verison of win 11 but if you are in an older version make sure to update your system.
+2. WSL is enabled in windows
+To enable WSL in windows
-1. Open the windows search bar
+3. Open the windows search bar
-2. Look for "Turn windows Features on or off" and open it
+4. Look for "Turn windows Features on or off" and open it
-3. Scroll down to the very bottom of this page
+5. Scroll down to the very bottom of this page
-4. Here check the checkbox beside windows subsystem for Linux and click ok
+6. Here check the checkbox beside windows subsystem for Linux and click ok
-5. after clicking ok you will be prompted to restart your system After you have restarted your system open your terminal, i am using Power-shell but using command prompt is totally fine.
+7. after clicking ok you will be prompted to restart your system After you have restarted your system open your terminal, i am using Power-shell but using command prompt is totally fine.
 Once you are inside the terminal you at first will probably want to know which Linux distributions you can install on WSL, in order to see the list of available distros you can use the command
 ```bash
 wsl --list --online